darc-reading/dare-da-demos/README.md

 # Demonstrators for DARE data assimiliation course
+This repository contains Python code with a set of demonstrations of data assimilation techniques.
+This code accompanies the DARE data assimilation online course (TODO: insert link to this here).

 ## Interactive demonstrators
 Demonstrators using Binder may take a few minutes to load when first used.